Thabiso Mchunu: Mchunu vs. Tishchenko

 Mchunu made his first WBC Silver title defense against the 2016 Olympic gold medalist Evgeny Tishchenko on 27 March 2021, at the RCC Boxing Academy in Yekaterinburg, Russia, in what was the WBC cruiserweight title eliminator as well.
 He won the fight by unanimous decision, with scores of 117-111, 117-111 and 119-109.
 By beating Tishchenko, Mchunu earned the status of mandatory challenger to the reigning WBC champion Ilunga Makabu, who handed Mchunu his second professional loss.

 Mchunu vs. Makabu

 Mchunu is scheduled to make his second world title challenge against the reigning WBC cruiserweight champion Ilunga Makabu on January 29, 2022, at the Packard Music Hall in Warren, Ohio.
 Makabu was ranked as the #2 cruiserweight in the world by The Ring magazine.
 The bout was independently broadcast on Fite TV by Don King promotions.
 Makabu won the fight by split decision.
 Two of the judge scored the bout in his favor (115–113 and 116–112), while the third judge scored it 115–113 for Mchunu.
 Many news outlets disagreed with the decision, as they had scored it in favor of Mchunu.

 Later career

-On January 31, 2023, Mchunu was ordered by the WBC to face the former light heavyweight world champion Sergey Kovalev in a cruiserweight semifinal eliminator.
+Mchunu lost to Muslim Gadzhimagomedov by unanimous decision in a 10 round contest at the International Boxing Centre Luzhniki in Moscow, Russia, on 31 January 2025.